Romania court ruling may decide president's fate

 | BUCHAREST

-BUCHAREST The fate of Romania's president hangs in the balance as the Constitutional Court considers whether his rivals who run the government can change the rules of a referendum which will decide whether he will be impeached.
+BUCHAREST The fate of Romania's president hangs in the balance on Monday as the Constitutional Court rules on whether his rivals who run the government can change the rules of a referendum which will decide whether he will be impeached.

-The ruling Social Liberal Union (USL) of Prime Minister Victor Ponta suspended President Traian Basescu on Friday saying he had overstepped his powers, a move the court confirmed on Monday was in line with the constitution.
+The ruling Social Liberal Union (USL) of Prime Minister Victor Ponta suspended President Traian Basescu on Friday saying he had overstepped his powers.
+An impeachment referendum will take place on July 29.

-The Constitutional Court will consider on Tuesday a law changing rules for a referendum to impeach the president, a plebiscite scheduled to take place on July 29.

 The government wants to change how many votes are needed to impeach Basescu, from a majority of the whole electorate to a majority of those who actually vote - which could determine the result.

-The dispute between Ponta's leftist alliance and his right-wing rival Basescu has raised international concerns about respect for the law and the constitution in the European Union's second-poorest country, which has slipped back into recession.
+The dispute between Ponta's leftist alliance and his right-wing rival Basescu has raised international concerns about respect for the law and the constitution in the European Union's second-poorest country, which is in recession.

-"It was determined that the procedure for suspending Mr Traian Basescu from the function as President of Romania was respected," the Constitutional Court said in a statement.

-The political chaos has raised doubts over Romania's International Monetary Fund (IMF) aid deal and with government effectively paralysed by the dispute, the leu currency has plunged - falling a further 0.7 percent on Monday, again close to an all-time low - and borrowing costs risen.
+The political chaos has raised doubts over Romania's International Monetary Fund (IMF) aid deal, sent the leu currency plunging and pushed borrowing costs higher.

+The leu fell a further 0.5 percent on Monday, again trading close to an all-time low.

+The court will also rule on whether Basescu's suspension was legal and on a law to cut some of the court's powers after parliament ruled the court could not block some of its decisions.

 The government had a long list of reasons for suspending Basescu, including what it said was his attempt to pressure judges and breach the constitution.

+Romania's president is in charge of the country's foreign policy and nominates the prime minister.

-He was able to influence the previous government's austerity policies because of his close links to the centre-right Democrat-Liberal Party (PDL), which led that government.
+He was able to influence the previous government's austerity policies because of his close links to the centre-right Democrat-Liberal Party, which led that government.

-"The process to remove President Basescu is unacceptable," German government spokesman Steffen Seibert told a news conference.
-"We expect the Romanian government to restore confidence in the country and in its constitutional process."

 So even if the court rejects the law change, it may not be able to overturn the decree - certain to add to international accusations the government is dispensing with the judiciary.